 Your Event Budget

 Make sure there is room for a contingency.
-There will always be an unexpected expense that comes up whether it is extra rental tables or a last-minute event permit that’s all of the sudden required.
+There will always be an unexpected expense that comes up, whether it is extra rental tables or a last-minute event permit; that’s all of a sudden required.

-Take some time to thoroughly think about your event budget and what should be included.
-Include everything you can think of that may be required.
-Pens, raffle tickets, valet tips, guest parking fees, event team mileage reimbursement, etc..
+Take some time to think about your event budget and what should be included thoroughly.
+Include everything you can think of that may be required—pens, raffle tickets, valet tips, guest parking fees, event team mileage reimbursement, etc..

 Attendee Health & Safety

-This is being written during the 2020 COVID-19 pandemic.
+This article was posted during the 2020 COVID-19 pandemic.
 From this point forward, guest health and safety should be at the top of your priorities.
 Create an emergency action plan that outlines procedures for high-risk issues such as an active shooter or possible COVID-19 case all the way to low risk items like an intoxicated guest.
-Your event team and your outsourced security (if hired) must know exactly what to do in each situation.
+Your event team and your outsourced security (if hired) must know what to do in stressful situations.
 Think about sanitation during the event.
-Be sure to have a large supply of hand sanitizer, masks, and other PPE supplies on hand if things go south.
+Be sure to have an abundant supply of hand sanitizer, masks, and other PPE supplies on hand if things go south.
 Think about adding sanitizer stations throughout the event area.

 Make sure you’re on the same page with your venue regarding these issues as they’ll play an active role in most situations.